underlines/awesome-ml/llm-tools.md

 - [Vision Agent](https://github.com/landing-ai/vision-agent) allows users to describe vision problems in text and utilizes agent frameworks to generate code solutions, leveraging existing vision models to expedite task completion.
 - [Lagent](https://github.com/InternLM/lagent) allows users to efficiently build LLM-based agents with a unified interfacing design, supporting various models and customizable actions using frameworks like OpenAI API, Transformers, and LMDeploy
 - [IoA](https://github.com/OpenBMB/IoA) a framework where diverse AI agents, using an internet-inspired architecture, can autonomously form teams and execute tasks asynchronously, leveraging heterogeneous agent integration and adaptive conversation flows
+- [Atomic Agents](https://github.com/KennyVaneetvelde/atomic_agents) a framework designed to be modular, extensible, and easy to use to build agents on top of Instructor and Pydantic

 ## Multi Modal